KEEPING YOU SAFE ON AN INCREDIBLE DAY

 We have been overwhelmed by the incredible support of our runners to date and we know that we can count on you to help us to deliver a safe LLHM 2021 race day.
 With this in mind, the following information is to help you understand what to expect on event day and what we expect of you coming along and taking part in the event.

-Our plans will naturally evolve and are subject to change in accordance with government guidelines.
-We will update you as we go along - the journey starts now!
+Our plans will naturally evolve and are subject to change in accordance with government guidelines and we will update you as we go along.

 After careful consideration and planning conversations with our stakeholders, we have moved the date of LLHM 2021 from 28th March to 23rd May.
 We know there is a still lot of uncertainty about events in the current climate, so we are hopeful that this date provides a greater buffer against any potential future impact caused by the pandemic.
 By moving the event to later in the year we also hope that we are able to relieve pressure on NHS and emergency services following the winter months.